 What is bokashi tea?

 Bokashi tea, or bokashi leachate, is the liquid that is generated by your bokashi bucket.
-It is most commonly used as a fertilizer, to unblock bad drains and as a boost for septic systems.
+Its most common use is as a fertilizer, to unblock bad drains and as a boost for septic systems.
 Learn more about these uses for bokashi tea here.

 Can bokashi tea be used as a weedkiller?